robbpriestley/MazeGenerator/README.md

 **MazeGenerator** is a project showcasing the maze generation algorithm I designed and built using **.NET Core version 1.1** and **C#**.
 This demonstration project involves a **console application** generating a single maze and then outputting it to text for visualization.
 The text representation uses **unicode** characters to approximate the appearance of the maze.

 The maze generation algorithm is configurable and produces **fully-random** mazes that completely occupy square grids of any size, although larger grids will require more computing power to generate.
 The demonstration involves a **25 x 25** grid.
-The algorithm completes the maze generation task for a grid this on a modest Mac laptop in about **50 milliseconds**.
+The algorithm completes the maze generation task for a grid this size on a modest Mac laptop in about **50 milliseconds**.

 #### Example